2020 Botswana–Namibia border killings

 On 4 November 2020, anti-poaching forces of the Botswana Defence Force (BDF) killed four men at Sedudu on the Chobe River at the Botswana–Namibia border.
-The men killed were brothers Tommy Nchindo, Martin Nchindo, and Wamunyima Nchindo, and their cousin Sinvula Munyeme.
-The killings caused an international incident between Botswana and Namibia.
+They were brothers Tommy Nchindo, Martin Nchindo and Wamunyima Nchindo, and their cousin Sinvula Munyeme.
+This caused an international incident between Botswana and Namibia.

 Background

 Botswana has historically struggled to address poaching, and the government had authorised military force with a shoot-to-kill policy to protect native fauna.
 The policy is controversial in the Southern Africa region, with critics arguing that it presents a threat to innocent civilians.
 At least 12 suspected poachers had previously been killed by Botswana Defence Force anti-poaching forces in 2020, and a total of 37 Namibian citizens were killed in poaching raids by December 2021.
 The countries of Botswana and Namibia share close relations, but the shoot-to-kill policy has caused tension between the two governments and their citizens.

 In 2018, the government of Botswana hired a Namibian man to monitor activity on the Chobe River while working as a tour guide.
 The tour guide alerted the BDF after spotting the four men on the Chobe River.
 A brother of one of the victims who is still alive claims that the tour guide knew the Nchindo family personally before the killings.